-Today, a Christmas craft is shared by Kristina at Toddler Approved.
-A simple tree ornament to start decorating!
+This is an easy homemade ornament for Christmas shared by Kristina at Toddler Approved.
 The possibilities really are endless with this ornament!

-At our house we get a small Christmas tree each year for the kids and decorate it solely with homemade ornaments.
-Last year I had a newborn and this was a really special activity for my 3-yr-old son and I to work on together since he was feeling a little worried about his new little sister.
+Last year I had a newborn and this was a really special activity for my 3-yr-old son to work on with me.
+He was feeling a little worried about his new little sister.

 We just started making ornaments for this year and this button tree was our first one.